-Armor Granite Garage Floor Epoxy Coating Kit Is Best In Class At The Lowest Price!
+Armor Granite Garage Floor Epoxy Kit Is Best In Class With Fast Free Shipping & Great Customer Service!

 Armor Granite garage floor coating is self leveling, skid-resistant, impact resistant, chemical & salt resistantand at 25 mils thick it's more than twice as thick as our closest competitor and over 10 times thicker than store bought garage flooring epoxy kits!
 With 20 lbs of color flakes for an extra heavy granite pattern, you get 90-95% floor coverage, no other kit comes even close!
 It makes any floor look gorgeous!
 We highly recommend this over a full broadcast system, much easier to install, less expensive and looks better.
 We've seen many DIY full broadcast disasters and is why we created this kit, take it from us full broadcast is much harder and is just not worth the extra time, money and risk of error.